Emmanuel Bénard is an employment lawyer, respected for his deep

 Before joining Orrick in

-2016, Emmanuel was a partner for over 10 years at Freshfields Bruckhaus Deringer
+2016, Emmanuel was a partner at Freshfields Bruckhaus Deringer

 in Paris, where he was in charge of the Employment, Pension and Benefits